szaumoor/ZSTweaks/ZSTweaks/README.md

   - Dagger **+5** -> 2d9+9, i.e., 11-27 dmg
   - Dagger **+6** -> 2d10+10, i.e., 12-30 dmg

-All these bonuses are additive, which means they are not affected by most effects, or strength, although it also means that they're good weapons for characters with low strength.
+All these bonuses are additive, which means they are not affected by most effects, or strength, although it also means that they're good weapons for characters with low strength, as when they critically hit, they will have a fairly substantial bonus, regardless of it.

 Exceptions: Grave Binder is not affected by these bonuses because it's an oversized dagger.
+Other unusual daggers will be treated on a case-by-case basis.

 **Component 1450:** Make some rogue weapons able to do more damage if wielded by pure thieves (Finesse)

 This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR, or proficiency points.

-Essentially, when wielding a Thief weapon, they can use what I call "finesse," which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used.
+Essentially, when wielding a Thief weapon, they can use what I call "finesse," which is a concept that I borrowed from NW.
+In short, they have a chance per attack to deal extra damage, which stacks additively after the direct damage of the weapon is calculated, and it is based on the base attack damage of the weapon used.

 You could think of this as a part dirty-fighting combat skills of rogues, or like a minor sneak attack that triggers rarely.
-This gives pure thieves a slight edge and makes the combat prowess gap between them and multiclassed thieves tigther.
-The chances of triggering depend on the weapon type and the enchantment level (2% per odd enchantment level, 1% for even).
+This gives pure thieves a slight edge and makes the combat prowess gap between them and multiclassed thieves tighter.
+The chances of triggering are modified by weapon type and the enchantment level (2% per odd enchantment level, 1% for even).

 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
 The general rule for damage is Dice Number * (Dice size - 1) + Bonus (with exceptions).
 To be more specific: